regolith-linux/regolith-desktop-website/content/_index.md

 ![](/regolith-empty.png)

 {{< columns >}}
-### Optimized for Technical People
+### For People Comfortable with PCs

+Regolith is built for those with a working knowledge of using computers.
+It avoids the clutter and ceremony that comes along with environments designed for familiarity with legacy interfaces.
 Regolith runs [i3](https://i3wm.org/): a popular, fast, and configurable tiling window manager which is great for keyboard-driven interaction.
 Regolith integrates i3 with other desktop components such as `i3bar`, `rofication`, and `ilia` to provide a complete desktop interface.

 <--->